madfish-solutions/quipuswap-farming/test.md

 9. `add_new_farm`:

    - ✅ should fail if not admin is trying to add new farm;
-   - ✅ should fail if farm start time less then current block;
    - ✅ should add new farm by admin and set all farm's fields correctly.

 10. `deposit`: